DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 > Find the number of non-empty subsets, modulo $10^9 + 7,$ of a given set of size $1 \le N \le 10^5$ with range of elements $1 \le a_i \le 70,$ such that the product of it's elements is a square number.
 [Link to the source](https://codeforces.com/contest/895/problem/C)

+If you'd like to solve the problem first, then kindly pause and try it before reading on further.

 #### Solution

 It's obvious that our solution will build on the constraint on $a,$ which is just $70.$